-For many families, Halloween is the biggest, most exciting and fun holiday of the year.
-Pumpkins, costumes, candy and fall colors are in full display and kids are already planning their costumes.
+For many families, Halloween is the biggest, most exciting, and most fun holiday of the year.
+Pumpkins, costumes, candy, and fall colors are on full display and kids are already planning their costumes.
 This is a holiday made for great picture-taking, but night shots can be challenging.
 Here are some ideas for capturing your little goblins and witches:

 Use a tripod if you have one.
 It will help keep your images sharper.
 When you’re walking around with your kids, a tripod won’t be convenient, so think about using a ledge or any flat surface you can find to add some stabilization.

 Take a wide variety of photos and start early.
 Snap pictures of the whole evening so you can tell a story.
-Be sure to get some close-ups so you can capture your kids costumes and makeup in all their glory, and take some longer shots of them as the walk up driveways and check their bags for their sugary loot.
+Be sure to get some close-ups so you can capture your kids’ costumes and makeup in all their glory, and take some long shots of them as they walk up driveways and check their bags for their sugary loot.

 Halloween Photo Check List